sagecontinuum/sage-auth/README.md

 # SAGE Auth

+_**Oct 2022: We have integrated this service's functionality into the following repo: [https://github.com/waggle-sensor/waggle-auth-app](https://github.com/waggle-sensor/waggle-auth-app)**_

 Auth server for SAGE to let users authenticate using their institutional identity provider and create tokens for access to other SAGE resources.

 # Test environments